 Once you purhcase an online course, you will have the opportunity to take an exam to test your retention of the material.
 If you have purchased this course, please ensure you have logged in to your account in order to take the exam.
 The exam must be completed with a pass rate of 80% or more in order to receive your certificate of attendance.

-Education Resources is an AOTA Approved Provider for Live and Distance Learning-Independent Courses - 3 Contact Hours (.3 CEUs)
+Education Resources is an AOTA Approved Provider for Live and Distance Learning-Independent Courses for 3 Contact Hours (.3 CEUs).

 Please visit our website www.educationresourcesinc.com for approval in states not listed